 The Catch:

-Here's the thing—the Opus has mixed reviews.
+Real talk—the Opus has mixed reviews.
 Some users love it; others report significant retention (losing 1-2g per grind) and burrs that wear out faster than expected.
-Fellow's quality control has been inconsistent.
+Fellow's quality control has been hit or miss, which is frustrating at this price point.
+The plastic grounds catch also feels flimsy compared to the premium body—whoever designed that clearly didn't think it through.

 What Reddit Says: